Tuesday, July 31, 2007

 Making new discoveries.
 As a child every time I made a new discovery, I could remember the excitement, that "Oh!
 Wow!" feeling I got.
 To this day I get that feeling from learning, and in my travels it seems like everyday I get to experience that feeling.

-eureka I can recall from my childhood involved none other than pork chops.
+One particular moment of eureka I can recall from my childhood involved none other than pork chops.
 Allow me elaborate.
 No better feeling than coming home from school or where ever and no matter what mood I was in, the scent of my mom's pork chops would put a smile to my face and drive my taste buds in to a frenzy.
 Being the boy or man of the house (loosely used term) I often got an extra chop.
 I would bite down like on cannibal on a leg and tear every morsel down to the bone.
 Always satisfied with my lips and finger tips glistening with alternative white meat juices.

 Sometime during my teenage years in the US, my family was shopping in one of those big wholesale, giant beef-o-rino stores and found something that would change my life forever.
 Boneless pork chops.
 All chop, no bone.
 A large pack of them no less and at a wholesale price.
 Granted, skepticism was my initial feeling, no bone, no handle to hold and maneuver during my eating ritual.
 But, fork and knife in hand attacking at a full meat surface area was also not bad.
 Needless to say it was all I hoped it would be.